 Capital Assets.
-The School had no significant capital asset activity for the year.
+The School purchased new security doors for the School and shade covers for the sidewalks and court during the fiscal year.
 Please refer to a note to the accompanying financial statements entitled Capital Assets and Depreciation for more detailed information about the School's capital asset activity.